MaxenceLiboz/matcha/docs/user_and_profile/user_logic.md

 The information needed is: **the liked user id**

+A user that doesn't have a profile picture can't like another user.
 Add the link between the user liked and the user authenticate in the [user_like table](../database.md#user_like-table)

 Throw an error if it doesn´t work.